Machine learning for the early classification of broad-lined Ic supernovae: Methodology

 Class imbalance proves to be a significant issue when trying to implement ML for classification purposes.
-According to TNS only about 0.8\% of SNe classified per anum on average are SNe Ic-BL.
+According to TNS, only about 0.8\% of SNe classified per annum on average are SNe Ic-BL.
 This would create a massive class imbalance if one were to implement this in training a model with ML.
-A total of 265 SN Ic-BL datasets (minority class) are available to us in contrast to the thousands of available non Ic-BL transients.
-Creating a dataset with SN Ic-BL making up just 0.8\% of the total dataset would lead to the model becoming biased towards the majority class.
-The model would be very good at identifying what is not an SN Ic-BL and would be more likely to discard all the "true" SNe Ic-BL.
-The dataset thus has to be scaled and resampled such that the SNe Ic-BL data points make up a larger portion of the ML dataset.
+A total of 265 SN Ic-BL datasets (minority class) were available to us, in contrast to the thousands of available non-Ic-BL transients.
+Creating a dataset with SN Ic-BL making up just 0.8\% of the total dataset would lead to the model becoming biased towards the majority class, and consequently the model would be very good at identifying what is not an SN Ic-BL and would be more likely to discard all the "true" SNe Ic-BL.
+The dataset thus had to be scaled and resampled such that the SNe Ic-BL data points make up a larger portion of the ML dataset.

-In this study, an investigation of class imbalance effects was performed through separate ML runs, one in which the number of SNe Ic-BL and non SNe Ic-BL were balanced in the training, and another in which a slight class imbalance was introduced.
-In the 50-50 balanced case, 486 transients were used in training the ML (243 \textit{yes} and 243 \textit{no}).
-For the imbalanced dataset investigation, the number of non-Ic-BL transients was reduced to 1000.
+We therefore performed an investigation of class imbalance effects through separate ML runs: one in which the number of SNe Ic-BL and non-SNe Ic-BL were balanced in the training and another in which a slight class imbalance was introduced.
+Table \ref{numbers_in_runs} shows the breakdown of the numbers of each transient for each run of the ML.
+For the 50-50 balanced case, a total of 488 transients were used in training the ML (244 yes and 244 no).
+For the imbalanced dataset investigation, the number of non-Ic-BL transients was increased to 568.
 This allowed the SN Ic-BL population to make up approximately 30\% of the total dataset.
-All these cases were also performed with SNe Ia as a control.
+All of these cases were also performed with SNe Ia as a control.